seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 I will be master of what is mine own:
 She is my goods, my chattels; she is my house,
 My household stuff, my field, my barn,
-My horse, my ox, my ass, my any thing;
+My horse, my ox, my ass, my anything;
 And here she stands, touch her whoever dare;
 I'll bring mine action on the proudest he
 That stops my way in Padua.
 Grumio,
 Draw forth thy weapon, we are beset with thieves;
 Rescue thy mistress, if thou be a man.
-Fear not, sweet wench, they shall not touch
+Fear not, sweet wench, they shall not touch thee, Kate:
-thee, Kate:
 I'll buckler thee against a million.

 *Exeunt PETRUCHIO, KATHARINA, and GRUMIO*